dotnet/csharplang/proposals/csharp-10.0/improved-definite-assignment.md

 bool Set(out int x) { x = 0; return true; }
 ```

 This is an admittedly niche scenario, that compiles without error in the native compiler, but was broken in Roslyn in order to match the specification at the time.
+See [internal issue](https://vstfdevdiv.corp.microsoft.com/DevDiv2/DevDiv/_workitems/edit/529603).

 ### ==/!= (relational equality operator) expressions
 We introduce a new section **==/!= (relational equality operator) expressions**.